alistairjoelquinn/sn-typescript/README.md

 Each part of the project has it's own branch, though the final product has been pushed to main.
 There were some imperfections in the earlier parts which have been corrected later on and will be visible only in main, though these were small improvements to TS interfaces and nothing significant.

-As far as possible I've tried to incorporate React-TypeScript best practises as outlined in the [typescript-cheatsheets](https://github.com/typescript-cheatsheets/react) repo on Github.
-This is a community built reference for those using TypeScript.

 Where JSX is returned I have used the .tsx extension.
 VS Code offers more accurate TS support in a React component when the .tsx extension is used.

 ## Type definitions